 The share of any designated beneficiary who dies before you die will be distributed proportionally among the surviving designated beneficiaries.
 Your Designation of Beneficiary form will be void if none of the designated beneficiaries is alive at the time of your death.
 In that case, the standard order of precedence will be followed.

 Surviving spouse beneficiaries may keep TSP accounts open as “beneficiary participant accounts” rather than being compelled to take a distribution as with other beneficiaries.
 Spouse beneficiaries cannot add new money to the accounts or borrow against them.
-However, they have the same tax advantages and the same fund choice, interfund transfer, beneficiary designation, account transfer, rollover and withdrawal options as other account holders, while subject to the same required minimum distributions.
-Note: Beneficiary participant accounts will have the same new withdrawal options that will be available to participant accounts effective in September 2019, as described in Section 4 of this chapter.
-The 2017 law authorizing those new options (P.L.
-115-84) made no changes to court ordered payments.
+However, they have the same tax advantages and the same fund choice, interfund transfer, beneficiary designation, account transfer, rollover and withdrawal options as other account holders, while beingsubject to the same required minimum distributions.

-Spouse beneficiaries also may take distributions rather than maintain spouse beneficiary accounts.
+A spouse beneficiary also may close an inherited TSP account rather than maintain it as a spouse beneficiary account.
 A taxable payment made directly to the spouse of a deceased participant is subject to 20 percent mandatory federal income tax withholding unless the beneficiary has the TSP transfer the account directly to an individual retirement account or to an eligible employer plan (see Transferring Your TSP Account in Section 4 of this chapter).
 A spouse beneficiary further can transfer the proceeds of a beneficiary account into an existing TSP account that is in his or her own name by completing Form TSP-90, Withdrawal Request for Beneficiary Participants, within certain restrictions as described on that form (a transfer in the other direction is not allowed).
 It is advisable to call the ThriftLine to speak with a representative for specific instructions on how to use that form for that purpose, and also to consult a tax expert about potential tax implications and other considerations.

 Death benefit payments made from a beneficiary account must be paid directly to the surviving spouse’s own beneficiary or beneficiaries.
 These payments are subject to certain tax restrictions and cannot be transferred or rolled over into an IRA or eligible employer plan.